nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.1.2 List clients: `listClient`

-* Lists clients in MyInsuRec with a valid filter.
+* List clients in MyInsuRec with a valid filter.
 * A valid filter can be clients who have bought the product `PRODUCT` or clients whose birthday is in range `BIRTHDAY`
 * `BIRTHDAY` is specified by keywords.
 The possible keywords are:
     * `tomorrow` for a list of clients whose birthday is tomorrow;